-There are however, lot of disagreements on the use of this methodology in the Indian context, as it assumes the existence of perfectly competitive labour markets where wage rate is the indicator of a person's marginal productivity.
-The analysts argue that the observed wage differences may reflect factors other than productivity differences, such as age or gender.
-Its use is also questioned because data for large segment of Indian labour force- the self -employed is not available.
+There are however, also disagreements on the use of JGF methodology, especially in the Indian context, as it assumes the existence of perfectly competitive labour markets where wage rate is the indicator of a person's marginal productivity.
+The analysts argue that the observed wage differences may reflect factors other than productivity differences.
+Its use is also questioned because data for large segment of Indian labour force- the self-employed is not available.
 Since the Indian labour market is still not very competitive and there are data weaknesses, therefore the researchers in India have generally avoided applying the JGF methodology.
-For this reason, most Indian researchers have avoided to account for the differences in age and gender characteristics.
-However, to account for educational differences they have preferred to exercise either of the two choices- one to use Barrow and Lee (1993) methodology and presume a constant rate of return for education (BCV, 2007) or second is to use the limited information available on wages for few rounds and only for casual and regular employees (Sivasubramonian, 2004) to determine the weights of different types of persons.
+For this reason, most Indian researchers have also avoided to account for the differences in age and gender characteristics.
+However, to account for educational differences they have preferred to exercise either of the two choices- one to use Barrow and Lee (1993) methodology and presume a constant rate of return for education (BCV, 2007) or second is to use the limited information available on wages for few rounds and only for casual and regular employees (Sivasubramonian, 2004) to determine the relative weights for different types of persons.